Insects that live in water are a fascinating part of the natural world.

 Another fascinating group of insects that live in water is the Water Boatmen.
 These aquatic bugs belong to the family Corixidae and are also commonly known as Pond Skaters.

-You can find them in a wide range of aquatic habitats, including freshwater ponds, streams, and rivers.
+They can be found in a wide range of aquatic habitats, including freshwater ponds, streams, and rivers.

-Water Boatmen have flattened body shapes and elongated legs that allow them to move across the water’s surface.
+Water Boatmen have flattened body shapes and elongated legs to move across the water’s surface.

 They have two pairs of wings, with the front wings being hardened and used as protective covers for the hind wings.